-Some of you may skip this review out of sheer hatred of All Things Roseanne, but if you’re into Halloween, avoiding Roseanne a huge mistake.
-Few have done Halloween better than her.
+Some of you may skip this review out of some weird distaste for Roseanne, but if you’re into Halloween, avoiding her a huge mistake.
+Nobody has done Halloween better.

-The first few seasons were as popular with critics as they were with fans, but even when the show started going off the rails (the emergence of “Fred” kind of signaled the Great Turn for the Worse), I still loved it.
-Hell, I can even gut through the final season, even if it was terrible, and even if it turned Dan Conner from one of the best-ever TV dads into the one of the worst.
-The final episode still makes me want to kill everyone responsible for it, but aside from that, there isn’t an episode I won’t watch.
+The first few seasons were as popular with critics as they were with fans, but even when the show started going off the rails (the emergence of Fred kind of signaled the Great Turn for the Worse, IMO), I still loved it.
+Hell, I can even gut through the final season, even if it seemed like an unforgivable character assassination of human god Dan Conner.

 Whether you like the show or not, there’s no denying that it produced some of the best “holiday special” episodes ever.
 This was especially true for Roseanne’s Halloween episodes, which became an annual thing, and with very few exceptions, were the biggest Halloween brouhahas seen on any prime time sitcom.